 Dental crowns are tooth-colored caps that can repair and preserve damaged teeth.
 A single crown can fit over a tooth to strengthen the tooth and create a natural look.
-Crowns are designed to fit your tooth as closely as possible; they should blend in with your natural tooth.
-Dr. Christopher Banks offers dental crown treatment as a restorative dental service in his Washington, DC, office.
+Crowns are designed to fit and blend in with your natural tooth.
+Dr. Christopher Banks offers dental crown treatment as a restorative dentistry service in his Washington, DC, office.
 He ensures dental crowns blend in with the smile and create a seamless look.

 Why Should You Choose Dental Crowns?

 Several types of dental crowns are available, and each type has its own benefits.
-Here are the most common types:
+The most common types include:

-• Porcelain Crowns: These crowns are made entirely of porcelain, which gives them a natural look that matches your teeth.
-They are great for front teeth because they look very realistic.
+- Porcelain Crowns: These crowns are made entirely of porcelain, which gives them a natural look that matches your teeth.
+They’re great for front teeth because they look very realistic.

-• Porcelain-Fused-to-Metal Crowns: PFM crowns have a metal base covered with porcelain.
-They are strong and durable, making them good for back teeth where biting pressure is higher.
+- Porcelain-Fused-to-Metal Crowns: PFM crowns have a metal base covered with porcelain.
+They’re strong and durable, making them good for back teeth where biting pressure is higher.
 The porcelain on the outside helps them blend in with your natural teeth.

-• Metal Crowns: These crowns are made from metal, such as gold or silver.
-They are very strong and can withstand a lot of pressure, making them perfect for back teeth.
-However, they are not as natural-looking as porcelain crowns.
+- Metal Crowns: These crowns use metal materials like gold or silver.
+They’re strong and can withstand a lot of pressure, making them perfect for back teeth.
+But they aren’t as natural-looking as porcelain crowns.

-• Zirconia Crowns: Zirconia crowns are made from a strong, durable material that is also tooth-colored.
-They are great for both front and back teeth because they look good and are very strong.
-However, these crowns are expensive.
+- Zirconia Crowns: Zirconia crowns are made from a strong, durable material that is also tooth-colored.
+They’re great for both front and back teeth because they look good and are strong.
+But these crowns are more expensive than other options.
+Because they’re so strong, they can damage opposing teeth if they aren’t adjusted carefully.

-• Resin Crowns: These crowns are made from tooth-colored materials.
-They are usually less expensive than other types, but they may wear down faster and are not as strong as porcelain or metal crowns.
-Resin crowns are often used as temporary crowns.
+- Resin Crowns: These crowns are made from tooth-colored materials.
+They’re usually less expensive than other types, but they may wear down faster and are not as strong as porcelain or metal crowns.
+We often use resin crowns as temporary crowns.

 Crowns not only cover damaged teeth.
 Dental crowns can cap off dental implants for patients missing a permanent tooth.
 Traditional dental bridges use dental crowns to protect teeth on either side of a tooth gap to hold false teeth in place.
 Crowns have many uses in restorative dentistry while improving the look of damaged and worn teeth.